| Title: | Access and Visualize AEMET Weather and Climate Data |

 parameter |

-Character string with the parameter to retrieve:
+A character string specifying the parameter to retrieve:

 temperature ( |